Kodcentrum/Scratchuppgifter-v3/block1_bugrace_additions_ENG/README.md

 > **Test your game!** Can you control both sprites?
 But what happens when one of them ends up off the track?

-4. If you want to be able to keep going until the first person crosses the finish line, it can’t be Game Over when a player runs of the track.
-Instead, you can, for example, get the sprite to say "Oh no!" and go back to its starting position.
+4. If you want to be able to keep going until the first person crosses the finish line, it can’t be Game Over when a player runs off the track.
+Instead, you can, for example, get the sprite to say "Oh no!" and go back to its starting position and start running again.
 This is what it might look like then:

   ![Skript för att starta om](tillägg_2-5.png)

->**Note!** If a sprite says "Congratulation!" too early you’ve detected a bug J. It may be because part of your sprite is the same color as the finishing line.
+>**Note!** If a sprite says "Congratulation!" too early you’ve detected a bug.
+It may be because part of your sprite is the same color as the finishing line.
 Debug, by changing colors.

 Now you have two players and perhaps you want to create a maze of your track – check out the next page.